stunlocked1/gist.github.com-scrapper/README.md

 # gist.github.com-scrapper
-can search and download public gists.
-WORKS AS A LIBRARY.
+can search and download public gists. works as a library, no command line

 `download_query_gists` is the main function, it has all of the stuff explained